wunderio/gatsbyjs-poc/README.md

 As described in the 'General App Structure' section, the `templates` folder holds components that describe the layout of a whole page (e.g. `blog-post.js` defines the layout and styling of blog post content). `Layout.js` is special in that it wraps _every_ page, and is loosely similar to `App.js` in `create-react-app`.
 Here's a quick breakdown of what this component does:

-- Manages basic `<head>` data such as title and description using `react-helmet` (this can be overwritten by inserted a more nested Helmet component)
+- Manages basic `<head>` data such as title and description using `react-helmet` (this will be overwritten by any more nested Helmet components)
-- Provides a consistent Header and Footer, and passes any children to the `<Main>` component, which provides consistent padding, margin, and max-widths for content (these can be overwritten if required).
+- Provides a consistent Header and Footer, and passes any children to the `<Main />` component, which provides consistent padding, margin, and max-widths for content (these can be overwritten if required).
 - Wraps everything in a `<ThemeProvider>` component.
-As described in the section above, this component makes the global object exported in `theme.js` available to every component.
+As described in the section above, this component makes the global object exported in `theme.js` available from anywhere.

 # Overview of key features and findings